vippsas/vipps-login-api/api-guide/app-integration.md

     merchantBackend ->> merchantApp : Userinfo / Auth token
 ```

-The dotted lines in this diagram are handled by Vipps (or the user),
+The dotted lines in this diagram are handled by us (or the user),
 while the filled lines need to be implemented by the merchant.

 1. Merchant backend generates an [OpenID authentication flow authorization URI](core-concepts.md#oauth-20-authorize).